alecDLankford/currency-exchange/README.md

 Error Handling
 --------------

-In case of an error, the API will return a 500 status code with a descriptive error message.
+In case of an error, the API will return a 500 status code with an error message.

 Contact
 -------